 But delays and a lack of transparency don’t just create a bad first impression, they leave organisations at real risk of losing out on the best talent.

 The Recruitment Risk Index has also shown that 33 per cent of the job-seeking Canadians surveyed reported walking away from job opportunities due to delays in recruitment.
 This means organisations across Canada are having to settle for “second best” thus impacting not only the short-term success of individual businesses but also the long-term growth of a strong and stable economy,

 Transparency through communication is key

 In today’s globally competitive hiring environment, HR professionals need to do everything in their power to appeal to the best talent.
 This is particularly true in the Canadian market, where a significant skills shortage means competition for the best candidates is high.
 You can guarantee that if you don’t put the candidate first in the recruitment process, one of your competitors will.

 In a recent webinar on candidate experience we discussed the importance of communication at five key touch points during the recruitment process:

 After a candidate applies for a role, the last thing they want is to be left in the dark about the status of their application.
 A well-crafted, automated response is a great way to begin your communication with candidates.

 Those shortlisted to progress will be eagerly awaiting their allocated interview slot.
 Make sure the communication confirming these details comes quickly, represents your brand, and provides an idea of what to expect on the day

-Personalize the interview as much as possible.
+Personalise the interview as much as possible.
 This makes candidates feel invested in, understood and a part of the team from the first time you meet.